-For a majority of us, the need for reading glasses normally begins around the age of 40.
+For most of us, the need for reading glasses normally begins around the age of 40.
 I was 44 when I got my first pair.
-And although you may get an early need for acquiring reading glasses in your 30’s, it’s more uncommon.
+And although you may get an early need for acquiring reading glasses in your 30s, it’s more uncommon.

 Common signs include blurry vision, eyestrain, and headaches during extended reading sessions.
-Another indication is you might realize that you have to hold items further away from the eyes to focus on small details.
+Another indication is that you might realize that you have to hold items away from the eyes to focus on small details.

 How to Know What Magnification Level You Need

-Choosing the right lens power or magnification will ultimately be the most important choice you make.
+Choosing the right lens power or magnification will ultimately be your most important choice.

 You might be able to find powers relatively stronger than +4.00, but it would be best to visit your local eye doctor for a thorough eye exam before selecting a magnification that strong.

-Here is a printable reading eye chart you can print at home to help you determine the magnification level you need.
+Here is a printable reading eye chart you can print at home to help determine your desired magnification level.